Moudy-sy/MT-Database/README.md

-MT-Database, an Managment system example to control the department and customize fetched API Products name and picture and prices, to view the project you have to install the code and open VS code in your computer and run the following commands in your terminal.
+MT-Database, an Managment system example to control the department and customize fetched API Products name and pictures and prices, to view the project you have to install the code and open VS code in your computer and run the following commands in your terminal.

 yarn install
 <br>